jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

 management incorporates threat and vulnerability analyses and considers mitigations provided by security controls planned or in place."

-The NCCoE recommends that any discussion of risk management—particularly at the enterprise level— should begin by reviewing `NIST SP 800-37 Revision 2, Risk Management Framework for Information Systems and Organizations <https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf>`__  —material that is publicly available.
+The NCCoE recommends that any discussion of risk management — particularly for an organization with a defined mission/goal and a defined boundary, using systems to execute that mission, and with responsibility for managing its own risks and performance — should begin by reviewing `NIST SP 800-37 Revision 2, Risk Management Framework for Information Systems and Organizations <https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf>`__  —material that is publicly available.
 The `Risk Management Framework